-At Shefford Lower School, we aim for children of all abilities to:
+At Shefford Lower School we aim for both boys and girls of all abilities to:

-- Be supported and encouraged to make rapid, sustained progress in reading and writing, whatever their starting points - Read widely and often, both for pleasure and information - Read a range of texts and genres confidently and accurately with fluency and understanding - Employ a full range of reading cues, including phonic, graphic, syntactic and contextual.
-However, in the early teaching of reading, phonics and blending are taught as the primary means of decoding words - Foster an interest in words and their meanings including etymology - Have access to a wide range of literature from diverse cultures

-- Become familiar with significant authors and illustrators, and form opinions about their work - Develop their reading skills in tandem with writing so that their written work is enriched - Communicate their ideas and emotions to others through writing - Organise and structure their writing to record their learning clearly - Write with confidence and independence - Write clearly, accurately and coherently, adapting their language and style in a range of contexts and for a range of purposes and audiences - Plan, revise, edit and evaluate their writing - Accurately spell words using their knowledge of phonics (sounds and letters), morphology (word structure) and orthography (spelling structure) - Explore a range of rich and high quality literature based on their learning within all subject areas - Write grammatically correct sentences using a range of punctuation correctly - Be supported and encouraged to make rapid, sustained progress in writing, whatever their starting point - Write neatly in a fluent and legible joined-up style.
+- Be supported and encouraged to make rapid, sustained progress in reading and writing, whatever their starting point - Read widely and often, both for pleasure and information - Read a range of texts confidently and accurately with fluency and understanding - Employ a full range of reading cues, including phonic, graphic, syntactic and contextual.
+However, in the early teaching of reading, phonics and blending are taught as the primary means of decoding words - Foster an interest in words and their meanings - Have access to a wide range of literature from diverse cultures - Become familiar with significant authors and illustrators, and form opinions about their work - Develop their reading skills in tandem with writing so that their written work is enriched - Communicate their ideas and emotions to others through writing - Organise and structure their writing to record their learning clearly - Write with confidence and independence - Write clearly, accurately and coherently, adapting their language and style in a range of contexts and for a range of purposes and audiences - Plan, revise and evaluate their writing - Accurately spell words using their knowledge of phonics (sounds and letters), morphology (word structure) and orthography (spelling structure) - Write grammatically correct sentences using a range of punctuation correctly - Be supported and encouraged to make rapid, sustained progress in writing, whatever their starting point - Write neatly in a fluent and legible joined-up style.